 Driving on a Freeway

-- When driving on the entrance ramp, once you can see the freeway traffic approaching from behind, check your mirrors and blind spot for room to merge in with the flowing traffic.
+- Once you can see the freeway traffic approaching from behind, check your mirrors and blind spot for room to merge in with the flowing traffic.
 Also, remain aware of any traffic ahead of you on the ramp and maintain a safe two- to three-second following distance.

 - Turn off your turn signal after you’ve completed the merge.